csleemooo/Deep_learning_based_on_parameterized_physical_forward_model_for_adaptive_holographic_imaging/README.md

 **Adaptive holographic imaging**

-We shared 300 patches of complex amplitude and 100 patches of diffraction pattern intensity measured at distances of 7-17mm with 2mm spacing.The polystyrene bead data can be downloaded from [here](https://figshare.com/articles/dataset/3um_polystyrene_bead_dataset/21353937)
+We shared 300 patches of complex amplitude and 100 patches of diffraction pattern intensity measured at distances of 7-17mm with 2mm spacing.The whole polystyrene bead data can be downloaded from [here](https://figshare.com/articles/dataset/3um_polystyrene_bead_dataset/21353937).
+Also, parts of shared data are located in ./dataset/polystyrene_bead folder.
+User can run demo using this data.

 **Holographic imaging of RBCs in a dynamic environment**

 we shared 600 patches of complex amplitude and 600 patches of diffraction pattern intensity measured at 24mm.
-The red blood cell data can be downloaded from [here](https://figshare.com/articles/dataset/Red_blood_cell_dataset/21354000).
+The whole red blood cell data can be downloaded from [here](https://figshare.com/articles/dataset/Red_blood_cell_dataset/21354000).
+Also, parts of shared data are located in ./dataset/red_blood_cell folder.
+User can run demo using this data.
+Note that there are no paired data between complex amplitude and diffraction intensity of red blood cell as we acquired the data in a dynamic environment.

 Download **train.zip and test.zip** for training.